freejstone/CONGA/docs/pages/parameters.rst

 Parameters
 """""""""""

-We provide the following descriptions of the input parameters used by Groupwalk.py.
+Groupwalk.py supports the following input parameters:

 -------------------
 Neighbor filtration
 -------------------

 * ``-- tops_open <integer>``: The number of top PSMs in the open search file used in the neighbour-filtering process.
 Default = 5.
 * ``--neighbour_remove <T|F>``: If true, for each scan, we successively move down the list of PSMs associated with each scan, ordered in terms of the score from highest to lowest,  and compute a similarity score between the current peptide and the previous peptide(s).
-If one of the similarity score(s) exceeds a certain threshold, the PSM associated with the current peptide is thrown out, and we proceed to the next.
+If one of the similarity score(s) exceeds a certain threshold, then the PSM associated with the current peptide is thrown out, and we proceed to the next.
 * ``--thresh <float>``: The similarity score used as a threshold to filter out neighbouring peptides.
 Default = 0.05.
 * ``--return_filt_search <T|F>``:  Whether or not to return filtered narrow and open search files.
 Default = F.